What tenants need to know about the law

 - is trying to evict you because you did something to protect your legal rights or because you have children.

 So, at your hearing, make sure to tell the Board member everything that you want the member to consider when deciding whether to evict you.
 You might want to write down what you want to say before the hearing so you can remember everything.

 Note: It is very important to bring evidence to your hearing, for example, witnesses, photos, audio or video recordings, inspectors' reports, work orders, letters, or anything else that can help you prove your case to the Board member.
 Bring 3 copies of any documents or photos.

 If your landlord's application is about you owing rent and if the Board decides that your landlord has not been following the law or the tenancy agreement, the Board can also make orders to deal with those problems.
 For example, if the Board decides that there are repair problems, the Board could order your landlord to fix the problems or cancel some of the rent that you owe.

-But, even if the Board agrees that your landlord has not followed the law or the tenancy agreement, the Board will almost never cancel all the rent you owe.
+And, even if the Board agrees that your landlord has not followed the law or the tenancy agreement, the Board will almost never cancel all the rent you owe.
 So, if you do owe rent, you should still try to suggest a payment plan that you think you will be able to follow.

 If there is an eviction order against you

 If the Board has made an eviction order against you and you do not want to leave, you must do something about it right away.
 What you must do depends on whether or not the Board held a hearing.

 The Board may have made the order because the Board member at the hearing agreed with your landlord or because you missed the hearing.
 If either of these things happened, you might be able to stop the eviction by asking the Board to review the decision or by filing an appeal in court.
 For this situation, the Tenant Duty Counsel Program has a tip sheet called I think my order from the Landlord and Tenant Board is wrong.
 What should I do?